A Reinforcement Learning Environment for Automatic Code Optimization in the MLIR Compiler: Actor-Critic Network Architecture

-One of the main components in Reinforcement Learning is the agent, which is the entity that is responsible for selecting the best actions for particular input states.
-In this section, we propose our agent as a solution to the previously introduced MLIR environment.
+A central component of Reinforcement Learning is the \textit{agent}, the entity responsible for selecting actions given input states.
+In this section, we describe our agent, designed for the previously introduced MLIR environment.
+We adopt an actor-critic architecture, which decomposes the agent into two sub-components: the \textit{actor}, responsible for learning a policy to select actions, and the \textit{critic}, responsible for evaluating how good a state is under the actor's policy.

-An agent learns a policy \(\pi\) that maps each state \(s \in S\) to a probability distribution over actions, where \(\pi(a|s)\) is the probability of taking action \(a \in A\) when we are in state \(s\).
-In deep reinforcement learning, an agent is often represented using a neural network with the goal of learning an optimal policy \( \pi^* \) that maximizes the expected return \( V^\pi(s) \) for any particular state:
+The actor is the policy network, which learns a policy \(\pi\) that maps each state \(s \in S\) to a probability distribution over actions.
+Formally, \(\pi(a|s)\) denotes the probability of taking action \(a \in A\) when in state \(s\).

-As shown previously in \ref{section:action_space}, the action space can quickly become vast and challenging to explore effectively using a standard RL agent.
-To address this, we introduce a novel formulation of the action space that will help us efficiently explore the action space, which we call the Hierarchical Action Space.